1. In Love With Spring: My Novel Online

 “Ho ho ho!”
 Lisbeth joined them.
 Jules felt some of her pain slide away at the sight of her sisters.
 She got out of bed and hugged Lissie.
 “Ho ho ho, yourself!”

 After quick stops in the bathroom, they all went into the living room.
 Mom’s present and card had been placed at the base of the tree the night before, and while the girls slept, a few more packages had appeared.
 Jules stooped to inspect one that looked like a book, fingering the tag that said To Jules! with a pleasure that was still childlike.
 Allie asked if she could open hers right away, but Mandy suggested she go wake Mom.
-Lisbeth went to make tea.
+Lisbeth went to make coffee.
 Jules plugged in the tree lights.
-Who needed Dad?
-They had each other.

 “Merry Christmas!”
 Mom was led out by a beaming Allie.